INFO-201-SUM-20/final-project-group-5/README.md

-# Coronavirus and Respiratory Illness
+#  COVID-19 and Respiratory Diseases: World Population Edition
-A project dedicated to understanding the effects of respiratory illness due to COVID-19.
+A project dedicated to understanding the effects of respiratory illness due to COVID-19 on human population.

 ## Domain of Interest

 COVID-19 has altered the world immeasurably.
 Schools and many workforces have been shift to become digitized and travel has been restricted.
 Mask use has been mandated by the government in many areas in the United States.
-With no end in sight of coronavirus cases dissipating, our group stems to give a visual presentation of COVID-19 incidence rates, as well as explore the correlation between tobacco use and COVID-19 incidence.
+With no end in sight of coronavirus cases dissipating, our group stems to give a visual presentation of COVID-19 incidence rates, as well as explore the correlation between tobacco use and COVID-19 incidence on difference ethnicity as a way to promote sources that promote equity.

 #### Related Data Driven Projects
 The following projects are related to this domain and have inspired us to conduct additional research.